sprkweb/commenti/README.md

 1. Install [Commenti Server](https://github.com/sprkweb/commenti_server)
 2. Download a corresponding release of the UI script from [here](https://github.com/sprkweb/commenti/releases)
-3. Add the comments to your page (see [demo.html](https://github.com/sprkweb/commenti/blob/master/public/demo.html) for example):
+3. Add the comments to your page (see [demo.html](https://github.com/sprkweb/commenti/blob/master/public/demo.html) for a full example):

     ```html
     <!-- Here we load default styles for comments -->